Summer – National Standard for cooling is 78-80 degrees. Operating costs increase 6-8% per degree for every degree below the 80 degrees.

 Underground systems and equipment are significantly more expensive than overhead installations.
 Restoration time for underground outages is also longer than overhead repairs.
 Underground utility installation is more complex and expensive when working near the root systems of trees, which makes overhead installations a more economical approach.

-The surge arrester will protect large motor appliances such as the air conditioner, washer, dryer, refrigerator, stove and garbage disposal.
+The Surge MitiGator™ will protect large motor appliances such as the air conditioner, washer, dryer, refrigerator, stove and garbage disposal.

 Unfortunately, there is nothing on the market that can protect your home from a direct lightning strike.

-In addition to the surge arrester installed behind your electric meter, SECO Energy recommends point-of-use devices for sensitive electronics.
+In addition to the Surge MitiGator™ installed at your electric meter, SECO Energy recommends point-of-use devices for sensitive electronics.
 Although many different types are available at most major home improvement stores, it is important to match the device or suppressor to the item you are trying to protect.
 For example a surge suppressor designed to protect your TV will include a cable and/or satellite hookup.
 A phone protector will connect to the phone line and to the electric.

-Installation of surge protection does not require an appointment.
-As a courtesy, SECO Energy’s certified electrician will knock on the door to advise that the power will be off for a few minutes during installation.
+Installation of the Surge MitiGator™ does not require an appointment.
+As a courtesy, SECO Energy’s qualified installer will knock on the door to advise that the power will be off for a few minutes during installation.
 If no one is home, the installation will be completed.

-The surge protection arrester is equipped with two red lights that stay on continuously which indicate the device is working properly.
+The Surge MitiGator™ is equipped with two red lights that stay on continuously which indicate the arrester is working properly.

-Well pumps, gates, alarm systems, sprinkler systems, and most pool and spa pumps are not covered in addition to sensitive electronics that do not have a properly connected point-of-use suppressor.
+Well pumps, gates, alarm systems, sprinkler systems, and most pool and spa pumps in addition to sensitive electronics are not covered.

-The surge protection ring is not a source of energy and has no affect on the normal flow of electricity into your home.
+The Surge MitiGator™ is not a source of energy and has no effect on the normal flow of electricity into your home.
 It will not prevent clocks from blinking.

-SECO recommends you check with your insurance carrier for your particular coverage.
+SECO recommends you check with your insurance carrier for your coverage.

-· Our Member Service Centers accept cash, check, money orders or cashier’s checks.
+· Our Member Service Centers accept cash, check, money orders, debit and credit cards or cashier’s checks.

 · Fidelity Express Pay Stations – various authorized pay stations located throughout SECO’s territory – accepts checks and cash. (not recommended for Prepaid accounts due to posting delay).

-The Customer Charge is designated to cover the costs associated with maintenance of the lines and the meter, providing customer service, billing services and insurance.
-This is a fixed rate on the customer’s monthly bill (the rate is subject to change based on Board Approval).
-The practice of collecting this fee is an industry standard for electric companies and our tariffs are approved by the Public Service Commission with whom we are in voluntary compliance.
+The customer charge recovers the costs associated with maintenance of the lines, poles, transformers, conductor, meters and other electric infrastructure supporting the delivery of power.
+The customer charge also recovers costs associated with customer service, billing services, insurance, tree trimming, storm hardening activities and a variety of other expenses associated with the delivery of power.
+The customer charge is represented as a line item on the monthly bill (and is subject to change based on Board Approval).
+The practice of collecting this fee is an industry standard for electric companies.
+SECO Energy’s rate tariff and associated customer charges are approved by the Florida Public Service Commission.

 The billing date is based on the area for which the service is located.
 The area is assigned by cycle and the entire cycle is read at the same general time each month.
 This determines the billing date as well as the due date.
 Unfortunately, the cycle is not adjustable for one service location without adjusting the cycle for the entire area.